elineee/AI-for-Drinking-Water-Chlorination-Challenge-IJCAI-25/README.md

 # Anomaly Detection in Water Distribution Systems

 This repository contains the code developed for the master's thesis:
-**"Early detection of contamination events in water distribution systems using chlorine time series"** — Aurélie Genot and Eline Mota, UNamur, 2026.
+**"Early detection of contamination events in water distribution systems using chlorine time series"** by Aurélie Genot and Eline Mota, UNamur, 2026.

 ## Repository Structure